xyxj1024/xyxj1024.github.io/_posts/2022-10-26-streams-racket.md

 <!-- excerpt-end -->

 Functional programming is, indeed, all about **expression evaluation**{: style="color: red"}.
 Expression evaluation is the computation of the value of an expression.
 An expression can contain variables.
-Here is some concise interpretation of the **evaluation model** of functional programming as well as the concept of "**lazy evaluation**" from [UCSD CSE130: Programming Languages: Principles & Paradigms](https://cseweb.ucsd.edu/classes/wi00/cse130/):
+Here is some concise interpretation of the **evaluation model** of functional programming as well as the concept of "**lazy evaluation**" from [UCSD CSE130: Programming Languages: Principles & Paradigms](https://cseweb.ucsd.edu/classes/wi00/cse130/) (another pretty informative note on lazy evaluation can be found at [Cornell CS312's course website](https://www.cs.cornell.edu/courses/cs312/2004fa/lectures/rec08.htm)):
 > The values for the variables are taken from an *environment* which holds name-value pairs.
 Ideally, the evaluation of an expression should not change the environment.
 This property is called *referential transparency*.
 > ...
 > Functional languages have the facility for function creation.
 Such functions are associated with two environments: *definition environment* and *activation environment*.
 So a function should always carry its definition environment.
 The pair <code>(function, definition-environment)</code> is called a *closure*.
 > ...
 > There are two ways of evaluating expressions.
 In the *innermost evaluation* rule, a function application <code>function-name (actual-parameter)</code> is calculated by: (1) evaluating the expression represented by <code>actual-parameter</code>; (2) substituting the result for the formal in the function body; (3) evaluating the body; (4) finally returning the result.
 Under the *outermost evaluation* rule, a function application is calculated by: (1) substituting the actual for the formal in the function body; (2) evaluating the body; (3) finally returning its value as the answer.
 Both type of evaluation produce the same result under "normal" circumstances. ...
 Outermost evaluation is also called *lazy evaluation* since an expression is not evaluated unless it is required.
 Compiler can prevent duplicate evaluations.
 So the programmer is free from such concerns.

+Technically, in a functional language like Haskell, lazy evaluation means ["call-by-name" plus "sharing"](https://wiki.haskell.org/Lazy_evaluation).
+A **thunk**{: style="color: red"} <code>fn () => e</code> is a value (or zero-argument function) that is yet to be evaluated.
+A lazy run-time system does not evaluate a thunk unless it has to.
+Below is a thunk ADT implemented in Standard ML:

 ```sml
 signature THUNK =